jakelawrence/Car-Rental-Backend-API/README.md

 | `expectedReturn` | `date` | **Required**.
 Expected return of vehicle |
 | `status` | `string` | Current status of trip (active or inactive) |

+> NOTE: While a vehicle can go on multiple trips, it cannot be on more than 1 active trip at a time.

 ### Update trip

 `PUT /trips`